-- Community concern regarding the capacity of future roads to handle future growth; - The need to monitor traffic as major new roads are programmed for construction; - The need to re-examine the King Farm before "end-state" land use proposals are made for the balance of Shady Grove West.
-Even though the King Farm, included in the Shady Grove Sector Plan, lies just outside the area covered by this Master Plan, its development will strongly influence land use patterns in Shady Grove West and therefore should be studied together in a future Master Plan Amendment; and - The need to monitor the progress of the cities of Rockville and Gaithersburg in establishing and implementing a staging program.
+- Community concern regarding the capacity of future roads to handle future growth; - The need to munitor traffic as major new roads are programmed for construction; - The need to re-examine the King Farm before "end-state" land use proposals are made for the balance of Shady Grove West.
+Even though the King Farm, included in the Shady Grove Sector Plan, lies just outside the area covered by this Master Plan, its development will strongly influence land use patterns in Shady Grove West and therefore should be studied together in a future Master Plan Amendment; and - The need to munitor the progress of the cities of Rockville and Gaithersburg in establishing and implementing a staging program.
 Whether the cities will adopt such a program will influence the amount and timing of future development in Shady Grove West.

-A future comprehensive Master Plan Amendment will proceed when three events occur:
+A future comprehensive Master Plan Amendment win proceed when three events occur:

-- An I-270 Corridor Employment Study is completed; - Additional information is available regarding the traffic capacity of the following two planned roadways: I-270 widening and the extension of Key West Boulevard from Gude Drive to MD 28; and - Project planning studies for MD 28 in accord with Master Plan recommendations are completed.
+- An I-270 Corridor Employment Study is completed: - Additional information is available reporting the traffic capacity of the following two planned roadways: 19270 widening and the extension of Key West Boulevard from Guo Voive to MD 28; and - Project planning states for MD 28 in accord with Master Plan recommendations are completed.

-LAND USE AND ZONING RECOMMENDATIONS BY DISTRICT
+LAND USE AND ZOKING RECOMMENDATIONS BY DISTRICT

-For planning purposes, the Shady Grove West Area has been divided into several districts, as shown in figure 8.
+For planning process, the Shady Grove West Area has been divided into several districts, a shown in figure 8.
 More detailed analysis areas are shown in figure 10.

-The R&D Village, which consists of approximately 1,150 acres, includes the following districts:
+The R&D Village, which consists of approximately $1,\!150$ acres, includes the following districts: